Dynamics of geodesics, and Maass cusp forms: Transfer operators and Maass cusp forms

 We will now explain the main steps of the proof with an emphasis on intuition and heuristics.
 Some steps will be omitted, most prominently some discussions of convergence and regularities.
 We hope to convince the reader that a major part of the proof is encoded in Figure~\ref{fig:backwards} and that the choice of the integral path in \eqref{eq:f_path} and the function in \eqref{eq:mapdecay} is natural.

-The exposition will show that the bijection claimed in the Theorem is not just proven by showing that the dimensions of both spaces are equal; we will provide an explicit map.

-\textbf{Proof (key elements).} We present the main part of the proof, split into four steps.
+\textbf{Proof (key elements).} We present the main ideas of the proof, split into four steps.

-\textbf{Step 1: Relation between $\TO_s$ and $C^*$.} We first reconsider the transfer operator $\TO_s$ and its domain.
-Let $f\colon (0,\infty)\to\C$ be a function in the domain of~$\TO_s$.
-We may think of~$f$ as being a mass distribution or density on $(0,\infty)$ of which the transfer operator evaluates its \mbox{$s$-}weighted evolution under one application of~$F$.
+\textbf{Step 1: Relation between~$\TO_s$ and~$C^*$.} We first reconsider the transfer operator~$\TO_s$ and its domain~$\C^{(0,\infty)}$.
+We may think of any~$f\in\C^{(0,\infty)}$ as being a mass distribution or density on $(0,\infty)$ of which the transfer operator evaluates its \mbox{$s$-}weighted evolution under one application of~$F$.
 Recalling that $F$ is a discrete version of the geodesic flow on~$X$, that $\TO_s$ is a weighted evolution operator of~$F$, and that the essential ingredient of this discretization is the set~$C^*$, we may intuitively think of~$f$ as being a `shadow' of some function~$f^*$ on~$C^*$ that is constant on any set of the form

 Thus,